misiektoja/xbox_monitor/docs/troubleshooting.md

 [DEBUG 00:03:04] Presence check: outcome=failed, error=ConnectError: connection reset by peer, recovery_code=network.unavailable, streak=1
 ```

 Every outbound call reports `outcome=OK` or `outcome=failed` with an `error=` field.
-Both modes redact every secret, including your Microsoft application client ID and secret, the Xbox tokens and your SMTP password, and report a secret by name and source rather than by value.
+Both modes redact every secret, including your Microsoft application client ID and secret, the Xbox tokens, your SMTP password and your webhook URL, and report a secret by name and source rather than by value.
+A webhook delivery is traced by destination host only, never by its private path.
 The client ID and secret also report their length, because a value truncated while copying is a common reason sign-in stops working.
 Your SMTP password reports only that it is set.

 Both flags take effect before the configuration file is read, so they still work when the problem you are chasing is the configuration file itself.
 A flag you type always wins over `VERBOSE_MODE` or `DEBUG_MODE` in the configuration file.